rekhanidoni/SpringDependencyAlert/README.md

-This project sends email alerts to users subscribed to receive information when dependent service go down
+This project sends email alerts to users subscribed to receive information when dependent services go down New Dependencies can be added by developers after cloning this repo.

-PREREQUISITES
+PRE- REQUISITES and HOWTO

 1. git clone this repo
 2. Install mongo locally or change mongo details in mongo.properties to match the mongo server details